ikmb/exome-seq/README.md

 * The GATK resource bundle (or equivalent resources).
 For a way to set up you own resources, please have a look at config/rzcluster.config)
 * Bait/Target files matching your genome assembly of choice (files for assembly hg19 are included with this code base and can be used via the `--kit` flag)

+### Configuration

+This pipeline includes pre-configured environments for RZCluster and the IKMB diagnostic cluster.
+To pre-configure a new environment, please see the included config files for details (config/rzcluster.config and config/diagnostic.config).

 ## Valid assemblies

 The pipeline currently (officially) supports the following genome assemblies from the GATK bundle: